Lif-Platforms/New-Ringer-Server/README.md

 # New-Ringer-Server
 Ringer server is the server code for the Ringer messaging app.
 The code here is snapshot code so it may not work as intended.

+# HELP WANTED
+Lif Platforms is looking for contributers for Ringer and other services from Lif.
+If you are interested please reach out at: Lif.Platforms@gmail.com

 # Client Code
 Ringers client code is located in another repository: https://github.com/Lif-Platforms/Ringer-Client-Desktop